Axel jump: History

 The first throw triple Axel was performed by American pair skaters Rena Inoue and John Baldwin, at the 2006 U.S. National Championships.
-They were also the first couple to perform a throw triple Axel at the Olympics and international competition, in 2006.
-At the 2018 Grand Prix of Helsinki, two-time Olympic champion, Yuzuru Hanyu, became the first skater to land a quadruple toe loop-triple Axel jump sequence in international competition.
-In 2022, American skater Ilia Malinin was the first skater to successfully complete a quadruple Axel in competition at the CS U.S. Classic.
+They were also the first couple to perform a throw triple Axel at the Olympics and international competition in 2006.

+In 2022, at the CS U.S. Classic, American skater Ilia Malinin was the first skater to successfully complete a quadruple Axel in competition.

 Execution

 The Axel is an edge jump, which means that the skater must spring into the air from bent knees.
-It is the oldest but most difficult figure skating jump.
+It is the oldest figure skating jump; it is also the most difficult because unlike all other jumps, which is initiated with a backwards take off, the Axel has a facing forward take off and a backwards landing.
 A "lead-up" to the Axel is the waltz jump, a half-revolution jump and the first jump that skaters learn.

 The Axel has three phases: the entrance phase (which ends with the takeoff), the flight phase, when the skater rotates into the air, and the landing phase, which begins when the skater's blade hits the ice and ends when they are "safely skating backwards on the full outside edge with one leg behind in the air".
-According to researcher Anna Mazurkiewicz and her colleagues, the most important parts of the entrance phase is the transition phase (also called the pre-takeoff phase) and the takeoff itself.
-The jump has a forward takeoff, approached with a series of backward crossovers in either the opposite or the same direction to the jump's rotation, followed by a step forward onto the forward outside takeoff edge.
+According to researcher Anna Mazurkiewicz and her colleagues, the most important parts of the entrance phase are the transition phase (also called the pre-takeoff phase) and the takeoff itself.

-The skater must also approach the jump typically from the left forward outside edge of the skate, enabling them to step forward.
+The jump has a forward takeoff, typically from a step forward onto the outside edge of the takeoff foot.
 The skater then kicks through with their free leg, helping them to jump into the air.
-The skater must land on the right back outside edge of the skate.
-The change in foot required to complete the Axel means that the skater's centre of gravity must be transferred from the left side to the right, while rotating in the air, to reach the correct position to land.
-As a result, the Axel has an extra half-rotation, which, as figure skating expert Hannah Robbins states, "makes a triple Axel more a quadruple jump than a triple": the single Axel consists of one-and-a-half revolutions, the double Axel consists of two-and-half revolutions, and the triple Axel consists of three-and-a-half revolutions.
+The skater must land on the back outside edge of the opposite foot.
+The change in foot required to complete the Axel means that their center of gravity must be transferred from the left side to the right, while rotating in the air, to reach the correct position for landing.
+As a result, the Axel has an extra half-rotation, which, as figure skating expert Hannah Robbins states, "makes a triple Axel more a quadruple jump than a triple": the single Axel consists of one-and-a-half revolutions, the double Axel consists of two-and-a-half revolutions, the triple Axel consists of three-and-a-half revolutions, and the quad Axel consists of four-and-a-half revolutions.
+No skater, as of 2025, has landed a quintuple Axel in competition.